The Official result of the Neighbourhood Plan Referendum can be found here.

 The Neighbourhood Plan needs to demonstrate that it has been subject to the widest possible consultation and the final result has to be voted on by the community.

 The whole process is lead by the Parish Council and due to the rising political importance of the Neighbourhood Plans and their influence on future developments, Great Easton Parish Council, at its meeting on the 6th October 2014, decided to form a steering group, which would become a sub-committee of the Parish Council to take this project forward.

-If you have any questions for the committee then please email email@example.com
+If you have any questions in relation to the Neighbourhood Plan then please email David Gibley the clerk at email@example.com